delfanbaum/bart/taskell.md

 ## To Do

-- Reorder (rename) documents in project
-- Combine documents permanently
 - Split documents
+- Build an asciidoc doc
+- Build a md doc

 ## In Progress

 ## Done

+- Combine documents permanently
+- Reorder (rename) documents in project
 - Tests for existing code
 - Combine documents in memory(required for building!)